michaelsmueller/chicha/README.md

 **Offers - redeem** - As a local business partner, I want to be able to redeem a coupon.

+**Offers - redeemed coupons** - As a local business partner, I want to be able to see a list of the coupons I have redeemed by users at my establishment.

 **Profile** - As a user, I want to update my user profile (change my username, password and profile pic) as well as log out so that no one else can use my account.

 ## Backlog